portal-cornell/robotouille/environments/env_generator/README.md

         },
         ...
     ],
-    "goal" = (UNUSED) A high-level description of the goal in this environment.
+    "goal description" = A string description of the goal in this environment "goal" = A high-level description of the goal in this environment.
     [
         {
             "predicate" = An existing predicate that is part of this environment's goal "args" = A list of arguments to the above predicate of objects in this environment "ids" = A list of IDs to distinguish the arguments.
-These can be integers (to denote uniqueness among similar objects e.g. patties in different hamburgers) or strings (to directly distinguish between similar objects via usage of the "id" fields of objects e.g. the hamburger must be assemble on a specific table) },
+These can be integers (to denote uniqueness among similar objects e.g. patties in different hamburgers) or strings (to directly distinguish between similar objects via usage of the "id" fields of objects e.g. the hamburger must be assembled on a specific table) },
         ...
     ]